 With inquiry at the core, a study of the sciences aims to guide students to investigate topics independently and collaboratively through research, observation, and experimentation.
 Each science course explores the scientific method and involves students in laboratory experiments, problem-solving sessions, and group discussions.
 Students cultivate analytical, inquiring, and flexible minds that pose questions, collect and evaluate data, formulate explanations, and justify conclusions.
 Students are introduced to the many careers available in the science field.

-Mercy's sequenced science requirements include Biology for freshmen, Introduction to Physical Science for sophomores, and Chemistry for juniors.
-Students in the Honors program take Honors Biology as freshmen, Introduction to Physics (Honors) as sophomores and Honors Chemistry as juniors.
+Mercy's sequenced three-year science requirements include Biology for freshmen, Introductory Physical Science or Introduction to Physics for sophomores, and Chemistry or Environmental Science for juniors.